Izzygit/IzzFloatArchive/README.md

 ATR has been great for providing the angle I want but I find that automatic setpoint changes have undesirable side effects.
 Primarily, it removes the sense of board level that my body determines through the position of my knees and hips.
 This sense allows me to predict how the board will act, but if the setpoint is constantly changing my sense is blurred.

 Sticky tilt allows me to predetermine the setpoint I need for the terrain.
 My body only needs a second to register this new setpoint and have a full sense of where the board level is.
-Now with 5 distinct setpoints (-max, -6, -3, 0, 3, 6, max), I can comfortably handle any terrain without automatic setpoint changes
+Now with 5 distinct setpoints (-max, -6, -3, 0, 3, 6, max), I can comfortably handle any terrain without automatic setpoint changes.